You Can Save Money on Your Air Conditioning and Summer Energy Costs With These Simple Tips

 - Open your foundation vents each spring.

-- If it's time for a new air conditioning unit, considering making an ENERGY STAR purchase.
+- If it's time for a new air conditioning unit, make an ENERGY STAR purchase.

 - Don't close off too many rooms in your house.